janexner/launch-extension-context-data-tools/README.md

 Provides Actions and some tools to let you use contextData variables for tracking.

-The Extension provides two Actions:
+The Extension provides three Actions:

 1. Copy to Context Data Variables
 2. Set Context Data Variables
+3. Set Context Data from Data Layer

 Both Actions can be used to set contextData variables, but they are used for different use cases.